 This 2660 acre forest offers visitors a natural diversity of flora and fauna accented with historically significant contributions of the Civilian Conservation Corps (CCC).
 Trail users can enjoy numerous recreational opportunities.
 The park is a mix of upland forest and wet habitats (swamp, stream, pond, and seasonal wetlands).

 West Hill Dam and Park is a 557-acre park operated by the Army Corps of Engineers.
-Park facilities include five miles of trails for hiking, biking and horseback riding and a swimming area at Harrington Pool, formed by the West River.
+Park facilities include five miles of trails for hiking, biking, and horseback riding.

-Buck Hill is 1,777 acres, primarily forest land with some wetland area and agricultural land.
-The Department of Fish and Wildlife maintains a wildlife marsh, which serves to attract waterfowl, furbearers such as muskrat, and other wetland dependent birds.
-Make sure to wear orange from October through the end of February (because that’s hunting season).
+Buck Hill features 1,777 acres of primarily forest land with some wetland area and agricultural land.
+The Department of Fish and Wildlife maintains a wildlife marsh, which serves to attract waterfowl, furbearers such as muskrat, and other wetland-dependent birds.
+Make sure to wear blaze orange during hunting season between October through the end of February.

 Named for its mile-long face of veined granite quartz, Diamond Hill provides a number of recreation opportunities.
 The view from the top of Diamond Hill, formerly a small ski slope, is spectacular.
 The park has athletic fields, a pond, and picnic area, as well as a number of hiking trails to explore.